YorkDevelopers/venimus/docs/APIs_for_GroupAdministrators.md

 ### Business Rules

 * If the group or event does not exist then 404 will be returned.
-(NEEDS TEST)

 * If the user is not an administrator for the group then Forbidden will be returned.

 * The slug is required,  cannot contain spaces, must be unique for the group and no more than 100 characters.
-(NEEDS TEST)

 * The end time must be after the start time.
 (NEEDS TEST)